All Your Digital Nomad Questions Answered

 Though instead of being a remote employee, you can choose to be self-employed, to consult, to freelance, to own a location-independent business, and there are also a variety of options for this.
 Some examples are teaching English online, creating and selling information products, online courses in your area of expertise, opening an eCommerce store, etc.

 How much money do they make?
 Does digital nomadism make financial sense?

-If you work for a remotely for a company, you’d typically make the same amount of money if you choose to work from home, or to work while travelling.
+If you work remotely for a company, you’d typically make the same amount of money if you choose to work from home, or to work while traveling.
 Some companies like Buffer have a salary multiplier that factors in your cost of living, so you’d make more say if you live in New York than if you live in Cape Town.
 You can see Bufferoos’ salaries across functions here.

 As well, to hire a remote worker does not mean to outsource.
 “Outsourcing” often has negative connotations – cue Silicon Valley Indian click farm clip – and as the old adage goes, you get what you pay for.